gbarletta/venusvm/README.md

 # VenusVM

-A simple and compact virtual machine.
+A simple virtual machine project.
-Please don't be rude, I was 17 when I wrote this :)
+Please don't make fun of the code, I wrote it when I was 17 haha:)

 # License